 Pour 2 cups of water into the inner liner stainless pot.
 Place the trivet/rack in the pot.

-Zest 3 of the lemons (careful not to get any of the white pith, you just want the yellow part) and put zest in a mixing bowl.
+Add the Zest of the lemons (careful not to get any of the white pith, you just want the yellow part) and put zest in a mixing bowl.

-Juice all of the lemons, or as many as you need to get 1 cup of lemon juice.
+Juice as many of the lemons as you need to get 1 cup of lemon juice.
 Set juice aside.

 Add the sugar and butter to the mixing bowl with the zest, and cream together, using a hand mixer, until light and fluffy.